Naunehal began in 1953 as a monthly

 Naunehal as a publication has been a source of knowledge for children for six decades.
 It has been one of the foremost Urdu language children’s magazines in the country and has a wide and loyal readership of thousands of children.
 Generations have taken advantage of this magazine and now, the new Naunehal will enable succeeding generations to learn from it.

-Topics of interest cater to children from the ages of eight to sixteen.
+Topics of interest cater to children from the ages of eight to fourteen.
 Relevant age appropriate illustrations are incorporated with the articles to achieve broader appeal.
 The carefully selected content is current, entertaining and refreshing, with the aim of stimulating the imagination, expanding understanding of the written word while developing language skills.
 The bilingual edition, with international standard content, is going to change the identity of the magazine but will keep the purpose intact.

 Naunehal promises to be a reliable resource, showcasing quality content, aiding young readers in honing their English and Urdu language skills, all the while passing down the love for reading.